 Note: The DHIS2 figures shown here indicate the number of malnutrition cases recorded at IRC supported health facilities and service points across the settlements of BidiBidi, Imvepi, Rhino, Palabek and Kiryandogo.
 This doesn’t represent the absolute numbers on ground.

 The IRC began programming in 1998 in northern Uganda in response to mass displacement wrought by the Lord's Resistance Army.
 Since then, the IRC has expanded to provide critical services for refugees and vulnerable Ugandans throughout the country.
-The IRC started supporting refugees and vulnerable individuals in Kampala in 2012 and was one of the first organisations to respond in 2016 at the onset of the South Sudanese refugee crisis.
+The IRC started supporting refugees and vulnerable individuals in Kampala in 2012 and was one of the first organizations to respond in 2016 at the onset of the South Sudanese refugee crisis.
 As of 2019, the IRC entered the Tooro region to support refugees while also providing epidemic preparedness and response services throughout the region.
-In addition to emergency support, the IRC also invests in long-term stability for refugees and Ugandans through programs like immunisation, family planning, legal services, women's empowerment, education, and livelihoods.
+In addition to emergency support, the IRC also invests in long-term stability for refugees and Ugandans through programs like immunization, family planning, legal services, women's empowerment, education, and livelihoods.